minsol21/CRS05/README.md

   \pi \approx \frac{2b}{sP}
   \]

+### Code Explanation
+- simulate_buffon_needle(n, b, s): Simulates n needle drops, returning the intersection probability.
+- estimate_pi(P, b, s): Estimates π using the intersection probability.
+- experiment_and_plot(): Conducts experiments and plots the standard deviation.
+- confidence_intervals(): Computes and plots the confidence intervals.
+- outside_confidence_ratio(): Measures and plots the ratio of experiments outside the confidence interval.

 ### What We Encountered
 **Problem**: In Task 5.1.d, the ratio of experiments for which the true probability was outside the 95% confidence interval was always 0.
 This suggests that the estimated probabilities always fell within the expected range, which is statistically unlikely.